plicease-legacy/Dist-Zilla-PluginBundle-Author-Plicease/README.md

 # DESCRIPTION

-This Dist::Zilla plugin bundle is the equivalent to
+This Dist::Zilla plugin bundle is mostly equivalent to

     # Basic - UploadToCPAN, Readme, ExtraTests, and ConfirmRelease
     [GatherDir]